MericXing/mericxing.github.io/_pages/about.md

 ---
 permalink: /
-title: "it is to record all of Meric Xing academic activities as my personal websites"
+title: "It is to record all of Meric Xing academic activities as my personal websites"
 excerpt: "About me"
 author_profile: true
 redirect_from: